KLV96/Car-Agency-Project/README.md

 # Car Agency Project

 This project was done on the summer 2017.
 I self learned PHP and implemeted what I learnt in the first year module [Database System](https://www.kcl.ac.uk/nms/depts/informatics/study/current/handbook/Progs/Modules/4CCS1DBS.aspx).
+This project was created for real client.

 ### Programming Languages used:
 * HTML/HTML5